Londeka-Zikalala/Restaurant-Inputs-And-Outputs/README.md

 ### Add Support for Different Restaurants

 1. Use the client-side location hash and the hashchange event to show different menu contents for different restaurants.

+### Converted YAML data:

+# The Perfect Plate

+## Contact Information
+- **Email:** info@perfectplate.com
+- **Phone:** +27 12 345 2388

+## Menu

+### Starters
+- **Bruschetta** - R50.00
+  Grilled bread with fresh tomatoes and basil
+- **Chicken Wings** - R70.00
+  Crispy fried chicken wings with a side of tangy sauce
+- **Fried Calamari** - R60.00
+  Crispy fried squid rings served with a side of lemon aioli
+- **Caprese Salad** - R55.00
+  Fresh mozzarella, tomato, and basil salad with a balsamic glaze
+- **Meatballs** - R65.00
+  Homemade meatballs served in a rich tomato sauce

+### Mains
+- **Grilled Steak** - R180.00
+  Tender grilled steak served with a side of roasted vegetables
+- **Pan-Seared Chicken** - R120.00
+  Juicy chicken breast seared to perfection and served with a side of mashed potatoes
+- **Seafood Pasta** - R150.00
+  Fresh seafood tossed in a garlic and herb infused pasta
+- **Burgers** - R90.00
+  Juicy beef or chicken burgers served with a side of fries
+- **Vegetarian Lasagna** - R100.00
+  Layers of pasta, ricotta, and vegetables baked to perfection

+### Drinks
+- **Soft Drink** - R20.00
+  Various flavors of soft drinks available
+- **Craft Beer** - R40.00
+  Selection of locally brewed craft beers
+- **Wine** - R60.00
+  Various red, white, and sparkling wines available
+- **Coffee** - R25.00
+  Espresso, cappuccino, or latte made from locally roasted beans
+- **Fresh Juice** - R30.00
+  Various flavors of freshly squeezed juices available

+### Desserts
+- **Tiramisu** - R40.00
+  Ladyfingers soaked in coffee liqueur layered with mascarpone cheese
+- **Cheesecake** - R45.00
+  Creamy cheesecake with a graham cracker crust and mixed berry compote
+- **Chocolate Lava Cake** - R50.00
+  Warm chocolate cake oozing with chocolate sauce
+- **Fruit Salad** - R35.00
+  Seasonal fruit salad served with a dollop of whipped cream
+- **Brownies** - R30.00
+  Rich and fudgy brownies served with a scoop of vanilla ice cream